 The cost of payload at Rocket Lab is about $40,000 per kilo, which is estimated 10-13 times more than that of a normal medium/ heavy rocket payload.

 With the expanding small satellite market and the demand-supply constraint vis-à-vis the number of launchers, a dedicated small rocket service was overdue.
-Rocket Lab has filled the void will get the beginner’s advantage.
+Rocket Lab has filled the void and will reap the beginner’s advantage.

 Enthused with success in its maiden attempt, the company intends to launch two more small rockets consecutively in a period of just two months.
 In 2019, Rocket Lab would send 16 rockets to space and it is eager to tap on the emerging small satellite launch market.